-This article shall apply only to contracts for construction on public improvements let after the effective date of this article, and to construction on public improvements for which there has been determined the fair minimum wage rates as provided in this article, and no appeal or judicial review has been sought of the determination as provided by this article.
-NOTE: The purpose of this bill is to restore the requirements for prevailing wages for certain government contracts to state law.
-This law was repealed during the 2016 Legislative Session, and this bill restores prior law.
+This article shall apply only to contracts for construction on public improvements let after the effective date of this article, and to construction on public improvements for which there has been determined the fair minimum wage rates as provided in this article, and such determination has not been appealed from as may be provided by this article.

+NOTE: The purpose of this bill is to restore prevailing wages for certain government contracts to state law.
+This bill reinstates the Prevailing Wage Law that was in effect until its repeal in 2016.

 Strike-throughs indicate language that would be stricken from a heading or the present law and underscoring indicates new language that would be added.